SmolakK/HuMobi/README.md

 ```
 #### Spatial aggregation

+Spatial aggregation (stay-regions detection) should be done first.
+This process will add new `labels` column which will identify unique stay-regions.

+> **__NOTE:__** If you already have aggregated data and want to add unique labels only, use `to_labels()` function from the `humobi.misc.utils` module.

-Spatial aggregation (stay-regions detection) should be done first. `humobi.preprocessing.spatial_aggregation` module offers `GridAggregator`, `ClusteringAggregator`, and `LayerAggregator` classes which can be used to perform different approaches to spatial aggregation.
+`humobi.preprocessing.spatial_aggregation` module offers `GridAggregator`, `ClusteringAggregator`, and `LayerAggregator` classes which can be used to perform different approaches to spatial aggregation.

 To perform aggregation, an aggregator class has to be defined first.
 When aggregator is created, the data and arguments controlling aggregation behaviour are passed first.
 After that, `aggregate` method can be called to perform data aggregation.